Discharge - Sections 8-1002, 8-1002.1, 8-1003 - Maryland Unemployment Decisions Digest - Appeals

 The claimant, a diabetic, was discharged due to a mandatory requirement that truck drivers are not legally allowed to drive if they take insulin.
 The claimant's medical condition was not the result of any action on the claimant's part, but due to a disease which the claimant could not control.
-The claimant did not voluntarily quit, nor did he have any of the necessary elements to show that he "constructively" quit.
+The claimant did not voluntarily quit.
 Therefore, the hearing examiner's finding that the claimant voluntarily quit with valid circumstances is an error of law.
 The claimant was discharged, but not for any misconduct.
 Styron v.
 Baltimore International Warehouse Company, Inc., 1738-BR-95.

 b.
 Failure to Meet Occupational Requirements